sushantgaikwad2803/applause/README.md

 # applause
-this is a skincare and slon website
+this is a skincare and salon website